rb6art/rb6art/README.md

-# Microservice app for educational purposes.
+# Microservice app allowing users to upload and view Rainbow 6 Art.

 Using:
   - Next.js